Email Remains Popular for Aviation Hazard/Safety Reporting

 - Closing the report and setting a next review date.

 Hopefully, you are not documenting your risk management activities in spreadsheets or an MS Word template.
 And I hope you have an aviation SMS database to save time and add some structure to the aviation SMS.
 An aviation SMS database is highly recommended to manage SMS documentation requirements for aviation service providers with more than 40 employees or even smaller companies that have high employee turnover.

 Related Aviation SMS Database Articles

 - 5 Most Important Things to Know before Buying Aviation SMS Database

 - How to Choose the Best Aviation Safety Database Software

 I have been seeing a lot of email and spreadsheet safety reporting systems as late as 2019.
 Unfortunately, this data management strategy is not sustainable for long-term SMS performance.
 It will work for a short-term SMS data management strategy, but there is no way to be assured that safety managers can classify and spot trends using spreadsheets.

 SMS performance monitoring requires regular, active participation from both the safety manager and the accountable executive.
 Whenever possible, safety reporting processes should be automated to reduce risk and improve safety team efficiency.
 Safety teams have plenty to do without making them copy/paste data from one system to another to create charts, graphs, or perform routine risk management activities.

-The best way to incorporate email reporting into the SMS' data management platform is to have an automated process that captures emailed safety reports and sends out the notifications after the reported safety issue enters the database.
+The best way to incorporate email reporting into the SMS data management platform is to have an automated process that captures emailed safety reports and sends out notifications after the reported safety issue enters the database.